What to expect in counseling?

 Is there a limit to the number of counseling sessions?

 Counseling Services offers short term counseling.
 The majority of students are seen for five sessions or fewer, but students may receive up to 12 individual counseling appointments per academic year.
 There is no session limit for group counseling or workshops.
 At times, a student may be facing a difficulty that requires a much longer course of treatment.
 In such cases, Counseling Services will help secure referrals to clinicians in the community and will offer support until the connection between student and outside therapist is made.
-For example, we routinely refer students whose primary issues are Substance Abuse or severe Eating Disorders to off-campus providers, because treatment for these issues tends to be long term and highly specialized.
-While there are local treatment options for Substance Abuse, there are no residential Eating Disorder treatment facilities in the local area.
+For example, we routinely refer students whose primary issues are substance abuse or severe eating disorders to off-campus providers, because treatment for these issues tends to be long term and highly specialized.
+While there are local treatment options for substance abuse, there are no residential eating disorder treatment facilities in the local area.

 Is counseling confidential?

 Yes, with a few exceptions that are described below, counseling is confidential.
 The confidential nature of counseling means that your counselor cannot share information about you with your parents, professors, roommates, or other college staff.
-If you would like for your counselor to communicate with anyone, we will do so with your written permission.
+If you would like for your counselor to communicate with anyone, they will do so with your written permission.
 Exceptions to confidentiality include the following:

 If we believe that you pose a life-threatening risk to yourself or someone else, we may share information as necessary to prevent any harm from occurring.
 In the event of imminent risk to self or others, voluntary or involuntary hospitalization may also be necessary.